boblemaire/IoTaWatt/Docs/CTconfig.rst

     IoTaWatt will sense this and correct automatically in single-phase power systems.
     It will correct the negative value automatically and indicate so in the status display with a little ↺ symbol.
-Selecting this option will virtually reverse the CT as if it were oriented correctly rather than physically reversing the CT on the conductor.
+Selecting this option will virtually reverse the CT as if it were oriented correctly, obviating the need to physically reverse it.
+    Doing so can be safer and/or easier especially with solid core CTs.
 While merely convenient for single-phase systems, correct orientation is a necessity in three-phase installations because the IoTaWatt cannot automatically sense a reversed CT and correct for it.